Pprudhvivardhan/Selenium-Python-End-to-end/README.md

 # Selenium-Python-End-to-end
-selenium with python code and including notes
+selenium with python code and including Notes